The Personal Property Securities Act 2009 (Cth) is a law about security interests in personal property.

 - consignment arrangements, and

-- leases of personal property for a term exceeding 12 months (or three months for motor vehicles, boats or aircraft).
+- leases of personal property for a term exceeding 12 months.

 It is important to understand the new terminology that accompanies the PPS Act and the PPS Register.